Ultimate Kettlebell Chest Workout

 How often should I do a kettlebell chest workout?

-It is recommended to do a kettlebell chest workout 1-2 times per week, allowing for adequate rest and recovery between sessions.
+It is generally recommended to train the chest with kettlebell exercises about 1–2 times per week, allowing for adequate rest and recovery between sessions.

 What are some common kettlebell chest exercises?